tiltedphoques/gitbook-wiki/guides/server-guide/server-configuration.md

 # Server configuration parameters

 To configure the server, simply go to the folder where Skyrim Together is installed, then go into the `config` folder and open `STServer.ini`.
-Here, you can configure all the server settings.&#x20;
+Here, you can configure all the server settings.

 {% hint style="danger" %}
 For changes in the STServer.ini to take effect, the server needs to be **shutdown**, otherwise none of the changes will apply and will be overridden with the settings the server know of, when it shuts down again.